Military history of Native Americans: World War II

 During World War II, the military sent coded messages by way of Code talkers.
 These were Native Americans who encoded messages into their Native language.
 This was used in World War I and then grew more significant during World War II.
 Natives from tribes such as the Comanche, Meskwaki, Chippewa, Oneida, Hopi, and Navajo worked as code talkers, with varying representation from each tribe.
 There was even a school set up to train code-talkers, who were both enlisted and drafted.

 Ira Hayes was a Native American that became very well known because of WWII.
 He trained as a Marine paratrooper and saw combat in Bougainville and Iwo Jima.
 It was at Iwo Jima that he was documented with four other soldiers raising an American flag, which then became a very famous picture.
 He suffered after the war from what could have been PTSD.
 He is represented in the Marine Corps War Memorial in Arlington, Virginia.

-In the famous picture of six American soldiers raising the American flag on Mount Suribachi, Ira Hayes is the soldier on the left, raising his hands up towards the flag.
+In the famous picture of six Americans raising the American flag on Mount Suribachi, Ira Hayes is the marine on the left, raising his hands up towards the flag.

 Vietnam War

 Like many of the soldiers that fought in the Vietnam War, Native American soldiers experienced and saw terrible atrocities.
 About "one of four eligible Native people compared to about one of twelve non-Natives served," which in all numbered about 42,000.
 Of those who were not drafted, which turned out to be quite a few, their motivation stemmed essentially from the "family and tribal traditions of service."

 Both Native men and women fought in Vietnam War.
 One Native woman Donna Lorring, was a communications specialist.
 She was between the age of 18–21 when she served and her post was the Long Binh Post.

 Because of the atrocities they experienced, Native Americans came back home to their tribes with emotional trauma and were more likely to suffer from PTSD.
 However, many have been welcomed home with ceremonies meant to honor them for service.
 This has helped some veterans feel like they have a place in their communities and help transition back to civilian life.
 It helps veterans feel like they have a place because it connects them with the role of a warrior, which has a deep interconnected "relationship with the community."
 However, many female veterans don't experience the same inclusion in these veteran communities as their male counterparts.

 Some Native Vietnam soldiers saw similarities between the war "fought by whites against their ancestors".
 It was similar to how the American soldiers "relocat[ed] entire Vietnamese village populations".
+Some Native veterans became politically active in the Indigenous Rights Movement (aka Red Power Movement).
+Some participated in protest events such as the 71-day occupation at Wounded Knee, South Dakota in 1973.